 *Redis setup hints

 - We suggest deploying Redis using the Linux operating system.
-Redis is also tested heavily on osx, and tested from time to time on FreeBSD and OpenBSD systems.
-However Linux is where we do all the major stress testing, and where most production deployments are working.
+Redis is also tested heavily on OS X, and tested from time to time on FreeBSD and OpenBSD systems.
+However Linux is where we do all the major stress testing, and where most production deployments are running.

 - Make sure to set the Linux kernel overcommit memory setting to 1.
 Add